ankrutik/notes/aws/solutions_arch_cert/notes.md

 ## Uploading files

-Uploading files gives URL but URL cannot be used till object is made public
+Uploading files gives URL which cannot be used till object is made public

 - bucket needs to be made public
 - object needs to be made public